alubling/workshop.ph/README.md

 ![alt tag](https://github.com/alubling/workshop.ph/blob/master/LPP1.png)

-Lean Product Plans vary, but they usually include:
+Lean Product Plans vary, but they typically include:

   * Background and context on the problem
   * A unique insight that justifies exploring the opportunity